0xatom/BOF-Tutorials/pwnablekr-bof.md

 gdb-peda$
 ```

-We can the functions there `func` & `main`.
+We can see the functions there `func` & `main`.
 Let's disassemble func.

 ```assembly
 gdb-peda$ disassemble func